thosgood/this-weeks-finds/markdown/151-200/week160.md

 Anyone who grew up on science fiction in the 1960s probably read a bunch about adventures on strange planets, and dreamt of our future in space.
 At least I did.
-Asimov, Clarke, Heinlein\... they helped get me interested in science, but they also painted a romantic vision of human destiny.
+Asimov, Clarke, Heinlein... they helped get me interested in science, but they also painted a romantic vision of human destiny.
 Only later did it become clear that *for now*, the real adventures will come from the microscopic realm: from applications of integrated circuits, biotechnology, nanotechnology, and the like.
-When you\'re trying to have lots of fun in a hurry, the speed limit is the speed of light - and this makes interstellar travel a drag.
+When you're trying to have lots of fun in a hurry, the speed limit is the speed of light - and this makes interstellar travel a drag.

 Nonetheless, when you imbibe a romantic dream in childhood, it can be